weitblicker/weitblick-website/README.md

 ## Installation
 If you have [Docker](https://docs.docker.com/compose/install/) installed, you can just run:

-            docker-compose up --build
+            docker-compose up

 It will install, build and run everything for you.
 For more info see the [Docker Documentation](https://docs.docker.com/compose/reference/overview/).
+Changes in the wbcore folder will be avaliable instantly, other changes will require a rebuild of the container using the `--build` flag when starting.
 Otherwise, follow the following steps to set up everything natively.
-This might be better for development, because then you don't have to rebuild the container for each change.

 *Required Software & Tools:* [Python 3](https://www.python.org/), [Java 8](https://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html), [Tidy](http://binaries.html-tidy.org/) and [Elastic Search 2](https://www.elastic.co/de/downloads/past-releases/elasticsearch-2-4-2).